Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Experiments

-\textbf{Comparison with SOTA Exploration-Decision Baselines.} Existing works do not consider multi-task and multi-dialogue settings in a multi-modal scenario, and cannot be trivially deployed to our setting.
-For example, \cite{he2024large} utilize a benchmark with a fixed evaluation metric Pass@k that measures success rates.
-In contrast, our method addresses a multi-modal multi-task and multi-dialogue setting which introduces significant challenges related to response score evaluation and uncertainty.
-From the results, our \Name system significantly outperforms these SOTA baselines. \cite{he2024large} fails to efficiently select LLMs and modalities, frequently opting to upload all three types of modality data sources for most actions.
+\textbf{Comparison with SOTA Exploration-Decision Baselines.} Existing works do not consider multi-task and multi-turn settings in multi-modal scenarios, and cannot be trivially deployed to our setting.
+For example, AIwRG~\cite{he2024large} utilizes a benchmark with a fixed evaluation metric Pass@k that measures success rates.
+In contrast, our method addresses multi-modal, multi-task, and multi-turn conversation settings, which introduce significant challenges related to response score evaluation and uncertainty.
+From the results, our \Name system significantly outperforms these SOTA baselines. \mbox{AIwRG}~\cite{he2024large} fails to efficiently select LLMs and modalities, frequently opting to upload all three types of modality data sources for most actions.
 This results in substantial resource waste and redundancy in uploading unnecessary information to the cloud.
-Conversely, \cite{yang2024perllm} rarely considers any modality data, relying solely on the local LLM and text-only cloud LLM.
-Although this approach avoids violating any resource constraints, it leads to lower response scores, as the LLM lacks access to any information derived from modality data.
+Conversely, PerLLM~\cite{yang2024perllm} rarely considers any modality data, relying solely on the on-device LLM and text-only cloud LLM.
+Although this approach avoids violating any resource constraints, it leads to lower response scores, as the cloud LLM lacks access to information derived from modality data.

-\textbf{Analysis of Our \Name System.} Most RL algorithms prefer to utilize the cloud LLM rather than the local LLM, as the gain in response score from the cloud LLM is much greater than the resource savings achieved by the local LLM.
-Regarding modality selection, few RL algorithms choose a text-only cloud LLM, as it often results in interaction times comparable to or even longer than those with multi-modal inputs.
-This largely depends on the inference speed of the service provider rather than factors like network bandwidth.
-A potential reason is that text-only and multi-modal cloud LLMs may operate on different workflows and versions.
-However, in cases involving multi-modal inputs, we observe that single modality selection often receives preferential treatment by RL algorithms, as it provides valuable information with less latency and lower usage costs compared to selecting two or three modalities.
-RC-A2C demonstrates the best response scores and overall rewards while ensuring compliance with latency and usage cost constraints.
+\textbf{Analysis of Our \Name System.} Most RL methods prefer utilizing the cloud LLM over the on-device LLM, as the gain in response score from the cloud LLM substantially outweighs the resource savings achieved by the on-device LLM.
+Regarding modality selection, few RL methods choose text-only cloud LLM queries, as they often result in interaction times comparable to or even longer than those with multi-modal inputs.
+This phenomenon depends on the inference speed of the service provider rather than factors such as network bandwidth.
+A potential explanation is that text-only and multi-modal cloud LLMs may operate on different workflows or model versions.
+However, for cases involving multi-modal inputs, we observe that single-modality selection is often preferred by RL methods, as it provides valuable information with lower latency and reduced usage costs compared to selecting two or three modalities.
+RC-A2C demonstrates the best response scores and overall rewards while maintaining compliance with latency and usage cost constraints.